akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/header-directives/checkSameOrigin.md

 ## Description

 Checks that request comes from the same origin.
-Extracts the `Origin` header value and verifies that allowed range contains the obtained value.
-In the case of absent of the `Origin` header rejects with a `MissingHeaderRejection`.
+Extracts the @unidoc[Origin] header value and verifies that allowed range contains the obtained value.
+In the case of absent of the @unidoc[Origin] header rejects with a @unidoc[MissingHeaderRejection].
 If the origin value is not in the allowed range rejects with an `InvalidOriginHeaderRejection` and `StatusCodes.Forbidden` status.